 - Familiarity with college-level mathematics and statistics

-As companies grapple to monetize the huge volumes of data through valuable insights, PGP Big Data Analytics gives students cutting-edge analytic technology combined with business practices to drive results in the extremely data-driven world.
+As companies grapple to monetize the huge volumes of data through valuable insights, PGP in Big Data and Machine Learning gives students cutting-edge analytic technology combined with business practices to drive results in the extremely data-driven world.
 The comprehensive course is divvied up in four major streams — Statistical Foundations, Big Data Technologies, Machine Learning on Big Data, Visualization and Insight.

 The course builds on core statistical foundation, covering areas such as Descriptive and inferential statistics, Hypothesis testing and estimation, Predictive analytics – regression (Ordinary least squares, multiple linear, logistic).
 In big data technologies, students will be introduced to Hadoop and Spark ecosystem; learn about data discovery and acquisition in real time, web, DB, archives, machine logs; pick up big data query languages such as Spark, Hive, Pig; data storage in HDFS and tackle big data in AWS.